cakirogluozan/bse2023-ds1/README.md

 ### Analysis

+In this project, I decided to work on data scientist's salaries over the years.
+The reason is that the data science is becoming popular and for this purpose I decided to make some analysis and predict if it still will be a popular occupation in future.

-Overall, we have a data which is displayed at a glance.
+In below, the data is visualized at a glance.

 ![datahead](imgs/data_head.PNG)